Radio Philippines Network: Privatization; as ETC (2011–2013)

 In 2010, the Philippine government began to actively consider privatizing RPN and IBC.
 Ricardo Abcede, member of the Presidential Commission on Good Government (PCGG), supported the plans, noting that the government should not need to subsidize three state broadcasters when most countries only have one, and could gain a significant profit if they were sold to a major company willing to invest in the stations.

 In January 2011, reports confirmed that Solar Entertainment Corporation, through Solar TV Network, and Roberto Benedicto's daughter Kitchie Benedicto now owned a 34% minority share in RPN.
-Presidential Communications Operations Office (PCOO) secretary Herminio Coloma, Jr. also began to hold meetings with the network's employees union to discuss the financial state of RPN as part of the planned privatization.
+Presidential Communications Operations Office (PCOO) secretary Herminio Coloma Jr. also began to hold meetings with the network's employees union to discuss the financial state of RPN as part of the planned privatization.
 On February 22, 2011, RPN's employees filed a strike notice, protesting a rumored shutdown of RPN on February 25, and accusing the government of attempting to privatize RPN without actively consulting its employees.

-On February 25, 2011, RPN signed off temporarily in preparation for a relaunch as ETC on March 2, 2011.
-Additional shares in RPN were sold to Far East Managers and Investors Inc. (FEMI), an organization company affiliated with Ambassador Roberto Benedicto (founder of RPN).
+On February 25, 2011, RPN temporarily signed off in preparation for a relaunch as ETC on March 2, 2011.
+Additional shares in RPN were sold to Far East Managers and Investors Inc. (FEMI), a company affiliated with Ambassador Roberto Benedicto.
 The government would retain People's Television Network to serve as the sole state broadcaster of the country.
-However, due to privatization, RPN is forced to retrench 200 employees and stopping the production of RPN NewsWatch, its last RPN-produced program, on October 29, 2012, as Solar TV takes over the entire RPN's airtime.
+However, after privatization, RPN retrenched 200 employees and stopped the production of RPN NewsWatch, its last RPN-produced program, on October 29, 2012, as Solar TV covering the entire RPN's airtime.

 As Solar News Channel (2013–2014)

-In November 2013, it was reported that San Miguel Corporation President and COO Ramon S. Ang is reportedly interested in acquiring Solar Television Network.
+In November 2013, it was reported that San Miguel Corporation President and COO Ramon S. Ang was interested in acquiring Solar Television Network.